 The first is having a syndicated work portfolio.
 If you like, a single source, feed or river of everything written or posted elsewhere.

-This means linking back to my stories published on mainstream media sites.
+This means linking back to stories published on mainstream media sites.
 I want to do this even when those sites don’t reciprocate my links.

 At the moment I sometimes write a linking blog post on my site.